nicksama88/bloglist-frontend/README.md

   - server-side authentication for title and author to be required, along with URL to be unique using Mongoose library
 - user has option to click "like" button on each blog to increment its number of "likes"
   - blogs will render themselves in order of decreasing number of likes
+- some api components can be accessed directly
+  - /api/users for user information JSON
+  - /api/blogs for blog information JSON
+- some unit testing with jest and supertest

 log in with the following credentials:
 ```